 Dr. James L. Moore III, Assistant Director, STEM Education

-Dr. James L. Moore III is the assistant director for the STEM Education Directorate at the U.S. National Science Foundation.
+Dr. James L. Moore III is the assistant director for the STEM Education Directorate (EDU) at the U.S. National Science Foundation.

 Credit: National Science Foundation/Giovanni Rodriguez